udisinghania/Deep-reinforcement-learning-projects/P1_Navigation/Report.md

 ## Plot of Rewards

-The plot below shows that, after 291 episodes, the agent is able to receive an average reward of 13 over the last 100 consecutive episodes.
+The plot below shows that, after 289 episodes, the agent is able to receive an average reward of 13 over the last 100 consecutive episodes.

 ![final_model_rewards_plot](./final_model.png)

 We optimized our code with few trials of hyperparameter tuning and got good results with epsilon decay of 0.99 and got a result of around 289 episodes.
+Our final weights are [this](./model_weights1.pth)

 ## Ideas for Future Work